Content Creators

 • tsconfig.json: Typescript configuration file.

-• .dclignore: Lists what files in your project not to deploy to IPFS.
+• .dclignore: Lists the files in your project that will not be uploaded when you publish your scene.

 index.ts #

-In most cases, you’ll only need to edit this and other .ts files to create your scene.
+If you intend to write custom code, you’ll most likely only need to edit this and other .ts files to create your scene.
 It contains the code that generates the entities, components and systems of your scene.

 When running the scene, the contents of your .ts files are compiled to a single minified .js file, bin/scene.js.